open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 Figure 6 shows other additional elements in the conversation object.
 The _persistentState_ is optional and consists of key-value pairs where the values can be any arbitrary JSON object.
 The purpose of this is to enable agents to persist information that is important to maintaining internal state in the conversation.
 Any message sender can add a new unique key-value pair.
 All message handlers should persist the data in this section when replying to a message.
 Agents are encouraged to remove key-value pairs from the message that are specific to them when sending a 'bye' event.
 There are currently no restrictions currently placed on the content of persistent objects.
 Privacy and security issues apply here.
 It is suggested that the data in these sections is encrypted but this is not mandatory.
 Consideration should also be given to the size of any objects in this section as this might affect the downstream performance of the remaining conversation.

 The _conversants_ section is optional and if present should contain a list of all the conversants in the conversation and be persisted by participants in the conversation.
 Each conversant is represented by a partial or complete copy of their manifest as defined in [4].
-Each conversant object should contain at least the following keys:
+Each conversant object should contain the full identification section from the manifest.
+For example:

+!!!
 - `identification.serviceEndpoint`
-- `identificatoin.speakerUri`
+- `identification.speakerUri`

 All other elements are optional but if present they should follow the naming and structure defined in [4].